jhnnslmk/Conductor/README.md

 Needs vvvv beta-preview > #4305 (because of changes to the internally used MIDI library)

 ## Features
-* Enable/Disable individual Tracks (instruments)
+* Enable/Disable individual tracks (instruments)
-* Select individual notes in each Track and split
+* Create selections for individual notes
-* Split Tracks and Note Selections to operate on played note events
+* Split tracks and note selections to operate on played note events
 * LTC (SMPTE) <-> MIDI Timing conversions
 * Tempo-automation safe
 * Loop-Region (handy for development)